 We use the orthogonality condition for tangent vectors along the relevant ei (p+1 ≤ i ≤ n) spanning Vn-p.
 You can imagine the resulting condition as a summary of searching for the the relevant points for surfaces of (n-p) subsequent projections, each projection along one of the series ep+1, ep+2, … en, eventually down to VP (or regarding the reduced vectors to SP).
 Note also: Due to the quadratic form, for any vector xe on the ellipsoid the y-part is maximized if the z-related part is minimized:

-Note that this actually means the respective original vectors uet of our xet must be vertical to all back-transformed A-1ej (p+1 ≤ j ≤ n)
+Note that condition (28) actually means the respective original vectors uet of our xet must be vertical to all back-transformed A-1ej (p+1 ≤ j ≤ n)

 This can be used to find the relevant vectors uet of the unit sphere 𝕊n-1 from which we can construct the tangential points xet with the help of matrix A. In one of the next post we will use this insight for a numerical experiment.